natis1/Underhero-Modding-API/README.md

 5. Copy the Assembly-CSharp.dll file from the Output folder into the Underhero_Data/Managed folder, overwriting the existing Assembly-CSharp.dll file
 6. Run the game, if you see on the main menu the modding api in the top right corner, you successfully built it.

+# Getting Started on Modding

+Check out the examples folder for some simple example mods that show you how to get started!